-FERC also rejected requests that would allow only new storage caverns, reservoirs and aquifers -- not expansions of existing facilities -- to be eligible for market-based rates.
+Moreover, FERC rejected requests to make only new storage caverns, reservoirs and aquifers -- not expansions of existing facilities -- eligible for market-based rates.
 Although the agency limited eligibility to greenfield storage projects in the proposed rule, it expanded eligibility in the final rule to allow "pretty much any storage facility constructed after Aug.
 8, 2005" to apply for market-based rates.

 The order denied requests to require that storage applicants report to FERC at least every five years on the adequacy of the customer protections that were put into place as a condition of receiving market-based rates.

 Chairman Joseph Kelliher has pressed for more storage capacity since joining the Commission and believes the final rule will help to achieve that aim.
 "There is a need to expand gas storage capacity.
 There is no question that we have not reached the physical limits of our gas storage capacity.
 We have significant untapped potential.
 Yet, gas storage capacity has expanded by only 1.4% since 1988.
 Pricing reforms can help develop untapped storage capacity, to the benefit of consumers and the markets themselves," he said.